 Mortgage lenders have no control over who must pay the VA funding fee or the specific amount.
 Your Certificate of Eligibility (COE) typically indicates if you're required to pay the VA funding fee.

 Those required to pay the VA funding fee must do so at closing.
 Your lender is responsible for collecting the funding fee and sending it directly to the VA through their automated system.

 VA buyers can pay the VA Funding Fee in one of the following ways:

 Typically those required to pay the VA funding fee choose to finance it into the entire loan amount.

 Not everyone is required to pay the VA funding fee.
+In fact, some Veterans may have the fee waived entirely.
 The VA exempts specific borrowers from paying the funding fee on both purchase and refinance loans.

 Those exempt from paying the VA funding fee include:

 When evaluating funding fee exemptions, lenders will typically look at the Certificate of Eligibility or a Verification of VA Benefits (sometimes referred to as the VA funding fee exemption form).

 For veterans who receive retirement pay instead of VA compensation, lenders can use a copy of the original disability rating notification and financial documents that show the retirement income.